Zen-Martin/Inova/README.md

 ### Installing 💿

-Set Java, Allure and Maven as yours environment variables Add cucumber and gherkin plugins to your IDE
+* Set Java, Allure and Maven as yours environment variables
+* Add cucumber and gherkin plugins to your IDE

 ### How to use this 💡

-* Configure the Framework (if it's your first use) Create a local directory local_driver inside Framework structure Add webdrivers executables (chromedriver and geckodriver) in directory local_driver
+* Configure the Framework (if it's your first use)<br />
+	Create a local directory local_driver inside Framework structure<br />
+ 	Add webdrivers executables (chromedriver and geckodriver) in directory local_driver
-* Run test
+* Run test<br />
 	Use mvn test on your terminal to run and set up test execution

 ***********